MattPahuta/movie-watchlist-creator/README.md

 - Film result images link to the film's external IMDB page
 - Search result items already saved to watchlist are identified
-- Number of watchlist items saved displayed on home page
+- Number of watchlist items saved displayed on home page via counter
+- Added a loading animation for film searches in-progress
 - Additional design customizations and enhancements

 ### Screenshot